gssi/emf_workflow_project/README.md

-# Bridging Workflow Automation Tools with EMF Modeling Ecosystems
+# Workflow Automation with EMF Modeling Ecosystems

 This section describes a motivating example and proposes a modeling ecosystem built with Eclipse Epsilon to implement the proposed scenario.